rajikudusadewale/Power-BI-Projects-For-You-to-Build-Practice-Your-Skills/README.md

    - **Visualizations**: Supplier performance scorecards, transportation cost analysis, demand-supply gap analysis.
    - **Resources**: [Supply Chain Analytics in Power BI](https://www.youtube.com/watch?v=8vYDPN9T3aI).

 For each project, start by gathering and cleaning the data.
 Then, define the key metrics you want to track.
-Design your Power BI reports and dashboards keeping the end-users in mind.
+Design your Power BI reports and dashboards, keeping the end-users in mind.
 Finally, share your findings and get feedback to refine your visualizations.
-Remember, consistent practice and real-world application are the key to mastering Power BI.
+Consistent practice and real-world application are key to mastering Power BI.